HearthSim/legal/PRIVACY.md

 non-essential purposes.
 In other words, we don't sell your email addresses.
 Your billing email may be shared with [Stripe](https://stripe.com), our payment partner, so that you can receive invoices when you make payments on the website.
-Stripe is a well-known and trusted payment provided with an excellent reputation and track record, they do not spam their users nor do anything nefarious with the emails.
+Stripe is a well-known and trusted payment provider with an excellent reputation and track record, they do not spam their users nor do anything nefarious with the emails.